TGreenizan/Assignment1/README.md

 DarwinAI is looking to provide their adaptive XAI platform to the Manufacturing, Self driving cars, consumer electronics, aerospace and Healthcare industries.
 However, their website currently is only listing Manufacturing & Healthcare under the industry tab.
 The XAI Platform is being developed into a SaaS system.
 At this time, DarwinAI has claimed they have the backend but still require work on the client front end.
 As a result custom solutions have been utilized and are available.

 XAI is very scalable and can be utilized by a large number of companies in a number of industries.
 This is done by observing a neural network as it is being trained.
-Then reduce its size, efficiency, and functional accuracy.
-They are using AI to optimize AI and this can help show insight into the “black box”.
-Each one of these companies are facing unique needs and supply a range of industries.
+Then reduce its size (up to 90%), but maintain efficiency, and functional accuracy.
+Essentially DarwinAI is using AI to optimize AI and this can help show insight into the “black box”.

+Each one of these following companies are facing unique needs and supply a range of industries.
 As an example, they have worked from the ground up with Aspire Foods located in London, Ont.
 DarwinAI has utilized their research in machine learning, Deep learning, neural nets.
 To help Aspire foods had a unique problem, what is farming 5.0?
 They are looking at the current agriculture system and trying to answer what is next.
 Aspire is looking for the future of food and they have settled on crickets.

-At the Aspire Foods Factory, DarwinAI acts as the brain.
+At the Aspire Foods Factory, DarwinAI’s XAI acts as the brain.
 The Factory has been outfitted with sensors throughout and a private 5G network supplied by Tellus.
 These systems include: 50+ input parameters, 15+ output parameters, and 5000+ IIoT.
 All this to ensure the crickets are healthy and to maximize yield.
 As a result Aspire Foods is using the XAI platform currently to observe and provide recommendations to current workflows.
 Stage two will increase control of the factory to a completely automated feedback loop.
 With Aspire Foods looking to sustainability and efficiency to eliminate food insecurity.
 This may be one possible future of farming, with the help of the XAI platform, we all might see crickets showing up in products at the supermarket.

 Another company that has utilized the XAI platform is Lockheed Martin.
 By utilizing the XAI platform, DarwinAI was able to integrate into the existing visual inspection system.
 The optimizations and efficiencies gained provided a 40% increase in defects caught prior to final inspection.
-The vision inspection platform as a result of the XAI platform, this system now uses less compute power.
+As a result of the XAI platform, the vision inspection platform now uses less compute power.
 Locheed also advised this had provided a 29% reduction in lead time due to less rework, and as a result operators trust the inspection outcome.
 At the same time providing a return on investment in only 3 months with an unforeseen bonus of increased data value.
 The future is bright for scalability across multiple lines.

 What about seeing inside the “black box”?
 An example provided from DarwinAI is as follows.
-An unnamed company wanted to get more insight into their current neural network.
+An unnamed company wanted to get more insight into their current neural network that is being used in autonomous vehicles.
 Through the XAI platform a surprising result was observed.
-The car’s AI was not using the lane markers on the road when looking for the lane.
-The car’s AI was actually looking at the objects to the left and right of the car to determine where the road and lanes could be.
+The autonomous vehicles AI was not using the lane markers on the road when looking for the lane.
+The autonomous vehicles AI was actually looking at the objects to the left and right of the car to determine where the road and lanes could be.
 Armed with this unexpected result the developers have been able to help refine the code.

 To truly show the flexibility of the Platform DarwinAI has also provided Open Source code starting in 2020.
 This is a non commercial initiative focused around the COVD-19 pandemic.
 The team released COVID-net neural network.
 This open source tool provides a neural net that is focused on COVID-19 via chest radiography.
 This platform has now also been adapted into Fibrosis-Net (predicts pulmonary fibrosis disease progression) & Cancer-Net (detection of skin cancer from dermoscopy images) with direct help from the DarwinAI team.

 ## Landscape: